Qutuz: Mongol threat

 Hulagu and his forces were proceeding towards Damascus.
-Some of the Syrian emirs suggested to an-Nasir Yusuf to surrender and submit to Hulagu as the best solution was to save themselves and Syria.
+Some Syrian emirs suggested that an-Nasir Yusuf surrender and submit to Hulagu, as the best solution was to save themselves and Syria.
 Baibars, who was present at the meeting, was upset by the suggestion, and the Mamluks decided to kill an-Nasir Yusuf that night.
-However, he managed to escape with his brother to the citadel of Damascus.
-Baibars and the Mamluks then left Syria, travelling to Egypt where they were warmly welcomed by Sultan Qutuz, who granted Baibars the town of Qalyub.
+However, he escaped with his brother to the citadel of Damascus.
+Baibars and the Mamluks then left Syria, traveling to Egypt where they were warmly welcomed by Sultan Qutuz, who granted Baibars the town of Qalyub.
 When an-Nasir Yusuf heard that the Mongol army was approaching Aleppo, he sent his wife, his son and his money to Egypt.
 The population of Damascus and other Syrian towns began to flee.
 After besieging Aleppo for seven days, the Mongols sacked it and massacred its population.
-When an-Nasir Yusuf heard about the fall of Aleppo he fled to Egypt, leaving Damascus and its remaining population defenseless, but Qutuz denied him entry.
-An-Nasir Yusuf thus stayed on the border of Egypt, while his emirs deserted him and proceeded into the country.
+When an-Nasir Yusuf heard about the fall of Aleppo, he fled to Egypt, leaving Damascus and its remaining population defenseless, but Qutuz denied him entry.
+An-Nasir Yusuf thus stayed on the border of Egypt while his emirs deserted him and proceeded into the country.
 Sultan Qutuz ordered the seizing of an-Nasir Yusuf's jewelry and money, which were sent to Egypt with his wife and servants.
 Sixteen days after the fall of Aleppo to the Mongols, Damascus surrendered without a fight.
 An-Nasir Yusuf was taken prisoner by the Mamluks and sent to Hulagu.

-With the centers of Islamic power in Syria and Baghdad conquered, the center of the Islamic power transferred to Egypt, and became Hulagu's next target.
+With the centers of Islamic power in Syria and Baghdad conquered, the center of the Islamic power transferred to Egypt and became Hulagu's next target.
 Hulagu sent messengers to Cairo with a threatening letter, urging Qutuz to surrender and submit to the Mongols.
 Qutuz's response was to execute the messengers.
 They were sliced in half, and their heads were mounted on the Bab Zuweila gate in Cairo.
 Then, rather than waiting for the Mongols to attack, Qutuz decided to raise an army to engage them outside of Egypt.
 Moroccans who resided in Egypt fled westward, while Yemenis escaped to Yemen and Hejaz.